-The HSBC Gold Mastercard® is a fantastic low interest credit card that rivals some of the top credit cards in that category.
+The HSBC Gold Mastercard® credit card is a fantastic low interest credit card that rivals some of the top credit cards in that category.
 It comes with 18 months of 0% APR, but a Variable APR of 12.74%, 16.74% or 20.74% will apply after the Introductory Period.
 The 0% APR intro period is significantly longer than the standard 12 months you get through the average credit card.
-Note that if you pay off your balance every month you don't need a low interest credit card like the HSBC Gold Mastercard®.
+Note that if you pay off your balance every month you don't need a low interest credit card like the HSBC Gold Mastercard® credit card.
 If that describes you, consider applying for a rewards credit card instead.

 - Benefits & Features

-- How Does the HSBC Gold Mastercard® Compare to Other Credit Cards?
+- How Does the HSBC Gold Mastercard® credit card Compare to Other Credit Cards?

 Review: Our Thoughts On the HSBC Gold Mastercard® credit card